We Are Social’s Social Business notes #3

 In a world where employees, whether technical experts or regular folks, are a company’s most credible spokespeople, every business simply must understand how to organize and empower employees to interact successfully in social media.

-Trust will come from people excellence, not operational excellence
+Trust will come from people excellent, not operational excellent

 2012 social business predictions (continued)